uclaacm/studio-creative-tutorials/ShaderGraph/README.md

  We need to change the Base Color(3) of the fragment node!
 If you click on the grey box connected to the Base Color(3) node, you can pick a different non-grey color for your sprite.
 Progress!
 Note that the (3) at the end of Base Color(3) indicates that this parameter has three channels - namely red, green, and blue.
 Other parameters like Position(3) can also have three channels but have them mean something completely different (such as x, y, and z coordinates).
 Values with up to 4 channels are common in Shader Graph, so you'll need to get used to remembering how many channels each parameter has and what each channel means!
 </details>

+To display the sprite instead of a square, the shader will need a property to accept input from the renderer.
+On the `Blackboard`, click the plus button and add a new `Texture2D` property, or basically an image.
+Click on the property to inspect it in the `Node Settings` section of the `Graph Inspector`.
+Change the `name` **and** the `reference` to `_MainTex` exactly.
+The reference **must** be `_MainTex` in order for the renderer to correctly supply the sprite to the shader.
+In addition, you can choose your image as the default, so it will show up instead of a monocolor square when we start connecting nodes.

 ---

 ## Additional Resources